cyclr/docs/pages/v2/01-about-cyclr/07-community-site.md

 ## Support team

-You can contact the Cyclr support team through either a button in the console, or through the Cyclr[Support Portal](https://support.cyclr.com).
+You can contact the Cyclr support team through either a button in the console, or through the Cyclr [Support Portal](https://support.cyclr.com).
 If you can't access either of those options, you can email `help@cyclr.com` instead.

 ### Help button in the console